IBS & SIBO Management Options

 Polyols include a few types of FODMAPS called sugar alcohols: sorbitol, mannitol, maltitol, and xylitol.
 These can pull water into the gut.
 Foods that contain polyols include: apples, apricots, avocados, cauliflower, mushrooms, nectarines, peaches, pears, plums, sugar-free products like gum and some sweetener alternatives like Truvia or stevia with added sugar alcohols.

-People with irritable bowel syndrome (IBS) and/or small intestinal bacterial overgrowth (SIBO) are extremely sensitive to FODMAPs and experience significant, sometimes debilitating intestinal distress as a result of consuming them.
+People with irritable bowel syndrome (IBS) and/or small intestinal bacterial overgrowth (SIBO) or intestinal methanogen overgrowth (IMO) are extremely sensitive to FODMAPs and experience significant, sometimes debilitating intestinal distress as a result of consuming them.

 IBS is an alteration in bowel habits accompanied by significant abdominal pain and changes in the frequency or consistency of bowel habits.
-The cause of this is unknown, but IBS may be linked to the gut-brain interaction, genetics, stressful early life events, certain mental disorders, food sensitivities, and bacterial infection or overgrowth.
+The cause of this is unknown, but IBS may be linked to the gut-brain interaction, genetics, stressful early life events, certain mental disorders, food sensitivities, eating disorders, food poisoning, and bacterial infection or overgrowth.

 Everyone has a FODMAP “bucket”, and some people’s buckets are smaller than others, especially those with IBS or SIBO.
 The effects of FODMAPs are cumulative so that as you eat more FODMAPs over the course of the day, the bucket fills up.
 Smaller buckets overflow more quickly than larger buckets.
 When an overflow occurs, a person may experience symptoms from the gas emitted by bacteria as they ferment the FODMAPs, or from water being drawn into the gut by FODMAPs.

 Currently, the low FODMAP diet is indicated for IBS and SIBO patients.
-There may also be indications for those with inflammatory bowel disease, such as ulcerative colitis and Crohn’s disease, under specific conditions.
+There may also be indications for those with inflammatory bowel disease, such as ulcerative colitis and Crohn’s disease.